chinabin/work_note/linux/net/onload/ef_vi.md

 - 嗅探：这些 packet 既传递给 virtual interface, 也传递给 kernel stack

 An ef_vi application can set multiple types of filters on the same virtual interface.
 Setting an invalid filter or combination of filters causes an error.

+## 2.6 Onload Stacks

+An Onload 'stack' is an instance of a TCP/IP stack.
+The stack includes transmit and receive buffers, open connections and the associated port numbers and stack options.
+Each stack has associated with it one or more Virtual NICs (typically one per physical port that stack is using).

+In normal usage, each accelerated process will have its own Onload stack shared by all connections created by the process.
+It is also possible for multiple processes to share a single Onload stack instance (refer to Stack Sharing), and for a single application to have more than one Onload stack.

 # 0x03. 步骤